OctopusDeploy/blog/blog/2018-03/azure-functions/index.md

 Notice how we have provided the Octopus variables that we want to be applied to the AppSettings.
 This allows us to be precise about what our function needs rather than blindly passing across _all_ Octopus variables and assuming that _something might_ be needed.

-Once this and the preceeding step are run during a deployment, the `Blue` slot will have been updated with the latest package and its variables.
+Once this and the preceding step is run during a deployment, the `Blue` slot will have been updated with the latest package and its variables.
 The previously deployed version of this Function (assuming this is not the first time the process ran) will still be available from the `Production` slot.
 All traffic to `https://octoacmefunction.azurewebsites.net/api/ReticulateSplines` will still go to the previous version, but the endpoint at `https://octoacmefunction-blue.azurewebsites.net/api/ReticulateSplines` will now use the new deployment which we can test and make sure it all works as expected.
 The next step will then swap these slots around so that requests without the slot name go to what we currently have deployed in the `Blue` slot.

 ![Live Browser](live_browser.png)

 ### Step 3 - SwapSlot
 There is another existing step that was built for Azure Web Apps which we can also put to good use with Azure Functions.
 Add a new step and search for the `Switch Azure Staging Deployment Slot` step in the step library.
 Provide the variables for `ResourceGroupName`, `AppName` and `SlotName` that was provided in the first step above.
-For `AzureAccount` field, you will currently need to get the account Id for the azure account you have configured in Octopus.
-This can bee seen in the url when you view the account through the Octopus Portal.
+For `AzureAccount` field, you will currently need to get the account ID for the azure account you have configured in Octopus.
+This can be seen in the url when you view the account through the Octopus Portal.
 In the coming weeks we expect this requirement to go away as we provide a typed variable for Azure Accounts in the same way that we have done for AWS Accounts.

 ![Step 2: Slot Swap](step2_slot_swap.png)

-The `SmokeTest` configuration will simply hit the host address of the function and although is more relevant for warming up Web Apps, it doesn't hurt to make sure the function had deployed successfully.
+The `SmokeTest` configuration will simply hit the host address of the function and although it is more relevant for warming up Web Apps, it doesn't hurt to make sure the function has deployed successfully.

 ## Deploy
 With each deployment the `Blue` slot will act as the update target, and then the external pointer to the two different slots will be switched around (remember it's effectively a _name_ swap, the content itself does not move around).
 If the new deployment starts encountering problems, the option is available to swap the slots _back_ around so that traffic is again delivered to the previous version (though we always encourage the roll forward approach where possible).